missionpinball/mpf-docs/displays/display/physical_mono_dmd.rst

 Using a traditional (single color) physical DMD
 ===============================================

-This guide will show you how to use an traditional, physical DMD with MPF, like
+This guide will show you how to use a traditional, physical DMD with MPF, like
 this:

 .. image::  /displays/images/display_mono_dmd.jpg